{Shikoku Hachijūhachikasho Meguri}

 Once you get to Tokushima CIty, if you need English help finding lodging, the henro michi, information about the local area (or the prefecure, for that matter), transportation, or anything else, stop by the offices of the Tokushima Prefectural International Exchange Association (TOPIA).
 There is almost always someone there who speaks English during the week.
 During the weekend, it sounds like it is hit or miss, but definitely worth a try.

 TOPIA offices are located on the 6th floor of the Clement Plaza building, the same building that serves as the JR Tokushima train station, and right next to the bus terminal.
-Once there, besides information, you'll find a library, internet access, a great place to just relax, and friendly people.
+Once there, besides information, you'll find internet access, a great place to relax, and friendly people.

 Clement Plaza, 6F